alekzandr/kaggle/lanl_earthquake/README.md

 - Ensemble method with SVR and LightGBM scored 1.632.
 This better than the single SVR model, but it is believed the SVR had a detrimental affect to the recorded score of the single LightGBM model.
 A new public kernel that score higher than my model shows that others have adapted rolling means into their feature engineering as well.
 New kernel added to references below.//1-15-2019//

+- Added new features that find the last calculated simple and exponential weighted moving averages for 3, 5, 10, 50, and 100 sized windows.
+The LightGBM model, with same parameters, received an MAE score of 1.4556 on the validation data.
+Best model, Version 13, received an MAE score of 1.4526.

 <h3>References</h3>